WebAssembly/module-linking/proposals/module-types/Explainer.md

 ### Module Imports and Nested Instances

-Symmetric to instances, modules can be imported via module type.
-Once a module is imported, it must be instantiated before it can be executed.
+Symmetric to other kinds of imports, a module is imported by giving an expected module type.
+Unlike instance imports, once a module is imported, it must be instantiated by the client before it can be executed.
 This is achieved by creating *nested instances* via `instance` definitions.
 For example, in this
 code:
 ```wasm
 (module